 …and pull yarn through 2 loops on hook.
 Now you’re ready to start crocheting in the round!

 A popular alternative to the foundation ring is the magic loop (or sometimes called a magic ring or magic circle).
 This is a technique that creates a similar starting point as the foundation ring, but the beauty of the magic loop is that you can pull the tail tightly to close up the gap in the centre of the ring – making it a brilliant technique for amigurumi and toys that need to be stuffed.
-You can find our magic ring tutorial here!
+It can be a bit tricky for complete beginners but once you’ve got the basics of how to crochet a circle down you’ll definitely want to check it out – You can find our magic ring tutorial here!

 How to crochet in the round – joined rounds method

-In the tutorial below we will be showing you how to crochet in the round using UK treble stitches, although the principles are the same regardless of the stitch you’re using.
+In the tutorial below we will be showing you how to crochet in the round using UK treble stitches (these will be US double crochet stitches), although the principles are the same regardless of the stitch you’re using.
 You can see how to do this with UK double crochet stitches in our ‘how to crochet in the round’ video above, but we’ve also included this ‘how to crochet a circle’ video which shows how to crochet in the round with treble stitches.

 Make a foundation ring and work the turning-chain (you’ll be instructed on how many to do, for this example we’ll use 3ch for treble sts).
 Work a treble st as usual, but insert hook into centre of ring.
 For treble sts, yrh, insert hook into ring.